keu/docs/software/upgrade-astro-cli.md

 ### `astro deploy` Now Accepts a Deployment ID Instead of a Release Name

-If you want to deploy code to a specific Deployment without having to choose from a list, you must now specify that Deployment's ID instead of its release name when running `astro deploy`.
+To deploy code to a specific Deployment without manually slecting a Deployment from a list, you must now specify that Deployment's ID instead of its release name when running `astro deploy`.

 ```sh
 # Before upgrade
 astro deploy <release-name>

 # After upgrade
 astro deploy <deployment-id>
 ```